-One Tweet or a comment from an industry influencer or a TechCrunch Author can drastically drive traffic on your App.
-Setting up autoscaling on your cloud resources is not a trivial task.
-Stories about Apps doing well in a very short time are spread across on the Internet.
-Re-Architecting your backend might not be a luxury, which one might have.
+One Tweet or a comment from an industry influencer can drastically drive traffic toward your app.
+Setting up auto scaling on your cloud resources is not a trivial task.
+Stories about apps doing well in a very short time are spread across on the Internet.
+Re-Architecting your backend might not be a luxury which one might have.
 To have a scalable, high performance and reliable architecture requires a lot of time, effort, skill and cost.

 6. Domain Knowledge

-Every App developer is balancing and redrawing his Product Map continuously, since the market and competition is changing at breakneck speed.
+Every app developer is balancing and redrawing their product map continuously since the market and competition are changing at breakneck speed.
 One needs to be super agile to pivot in the direction of the market and customer’s demand.
-Sometimes very important features keep on getting postponed to further increments even when these are crucial for the App’s success.
-It’s a very difficult decision which an App developer has to make i.e. which features to be taken in the next release and which have to be postponed.
+Sometimes very important features keep on getting postponed to further increments even when these are crucial for the app’s success.
+It’s a very difficult decision which an app developer has to make i.e. which features to be taken in the next release and which have to be postponed.

-Apart from the sheer time to develop, sometimes the domain knowledge to develop it might not exist in the company.
-BaaS Service Providers provide out of the box functionality, which the App developer can integrate directly with a few lines of device side native code.
-And even if the App developer decides to hire a domain expert, the feasibility of the domain expert for being full time on board might not be there, especially for the start-ups.
+Apart from the sheer time to develop, sometimes the domain knowledge might not exist in the company.
+BaaS Service Providers provide out of the box functionality, which the developers can integrate directly with a few lines of device side native code.
+And even if the app developer decides to hire a domain expert, the feasibility of the domain expert for being full time on board might not be there, especially for the start-ups.

 7. My Data

-Most often App developers have concerns on what happens if they need to change the BaaS Service Provider.
-Most BaaS Providers provide the ability to export data through their Management Console thereby giving the freedom of Vendor Portability to the App Developer.
+Most often app developers have concerns about what happens if they need to change the BaaS Service Provider.
+Most BaaS Providers provide the ability to export data through their Management Console thereby giving the freedom of vendor portability to the app developer.

 9. Flexible Pricing Plans